In your child’s first 3 years of life, they develop important language skills. Here’s how you can help them understand and learn new words.

 - Talk to your toddler to help them build their vocabulary, understand the purpose of objects around them, and organize the world in their mind.
 For example, show them a toothbrush and say, “This is a toothbrush.
 You clean your teeth with a toothbrush.”

-Remember that all children learn their native language at their own pace.
-Some skills will develop early on, whereas others will appear later.
-If you’re concerned about any aspect of your child’s language development, talk to their doctor or contact the Ordre des orthophonistes et audiologistes du Québec (French only). |
+Remember that all children acquire language and communication skills at their own pace.
+Some skills develop early on, whereas others develop later.
+If you’re concerned about any aspect of your child’s language development, talk to their doctor or contact the Ordre des orthophonistes et audiologistes du Québec (French only) for help finding a speech therapist. |

 Things to keep in mind